-We finally use the model to study the efficacy of government transfer shocks to stimulate aggregate consumption.
-To do this, we use the quantitative model to calculate a sequence of intertemporal marginal propensities to consume ("iMPCs"), or average consumption responses at various future horizons in response to contemporaneous transfer shocks.
-Intuitively, iMPCs measure how quickly a given stimulus is spent by households.
-Previous research shows that iMPCs are sufficient statistics for calculating the first-order effects of transfer shocks on aggregate output in Keynesian models (Auclert et al., 2024).
+We finally use the model to study how quick-fixing shapes the response of aggregate consumption to income shocks.
+To do this, we use the quantitative model to calculate a sequence of intertemporal marginal propensities to consume ("iMPCs"), or consumption responses at various future horizons in response to contemporaneous transfer shocks.
+A leading application of this analysis is to study how the economy responds to an aggregate transfer shock (i.e., "stimulus checks").
+In this context, iMPCs measure how quickly consumers spend their checks and therefore how "front-loaded" the stimulus is.
+More generally, iMPCs are sufficient statistics for calculating the first-order effects of shocks on aggregate consumption in the "household block" of (New) Keynesian models (Auclert et al., 2024).
+Under standard assumptions in the modern HANK literature, this also corresponds to the general equilibrium effect of a broader class of shocks (Auclert et al., 2024; Angeletos et al., 2024).